renanlecaro/mermaid-gdocs/README.md

 # known limitations

 - only inline images work in google docs
-- google slide not supported
 - icons (fontawesome) not supported
-- seems to bug with google chrome on mac

 # Development setup

 To test the editor ui outside of google docs, serve the src folder, for example `npx http-server src` and open http://127.0.0.1:8080 in your browser.

 `src/Code.gs` is a copy of what's running in apps script, same for  `src/appsscript.json`.

 # License : MIT